lohcoh/lohcoh-core/lohcoh-docs/Generator/LowkoderObjectSystem.md

 The Lowkoder Object System(LOS) is an embedded object system designed to serve as a lightweight and extensible metadata repository.

+LOS can also be thought of as a state management system, similar to Redux, but simpler.

 Background...

 In Lowkoder, *metadata* is a tree of data objects that contain, among other things, schema and how to display them.